-The term Passive House refers to a rigorous and voluntary standard for energy efficiency in a building to reduce its ecological footprint.
-Adapting the Passive House Standards results in buildings that require little or no energy for cooling and heating the interior of that building.
-The term Passive House was developed in Germany, and the first Passive Houses were built in Darmstadt, Germany in 1990.
+The term Passive House refers to a rigorous and voluntary standard for energy efficiency in a building to reducing its ecological footprint.
+Adapting the Passive House Standards results in buildings that require little or even no energy for cooling and heating the interior of that building.
+The term Passive House has been developed in Germany and the first Passive Houses were built in Darmstadt, Germany in 1990.
 A similar standard, MINERGIE-P, is used in Switzerland.
 Den Braven is also member of the Swiss MINERGIE-P platform and our products also fulfil the requirements of this standard.

 Passive House Standards

 Passive design is not an attachment or supplement to architectural design, but a design process that is integrated with architectural design.
 Although it is mostly applied to new buildings, it has also been used for refurbishments.
 The Passivhaus Standard requires that the building fulfils the following requirements:

 1. The building must not leak more air than 0,6 times the house volume per hour (n50 ≤ 0.6 / hour) at 50 Pa (N/m²) as tested by a blower door;

 2. Total primary energy (source energy for electricity, etc.) consumption (primary energy for heating, hot water and electricity) must not be more than 120 kWh/m² per year;